Ladies and gentlemen, let us start your engines!

 In 2022, the racing legend brought the property to market, asking a whopping $30 million for the hunting ranch, a price point that made it the most expensive listing in the state at the time.

-Hidden Hollow Ranch, Tony Stewart’s $22.5M home in Indiana
+Hidden Hollow Ranch, Tony Stewart’s massive property in Indiana

-Lovingly named Hidden Hollow Ranch, Tony Stewart’s house and surrounding property are truly impressive, consisting of 415 wooded acres of land with a 9-acre stocked lake and a hunting preserve filled with turkey, deer, and elk.
+Lovingly named Hidden Hollow Ranch, Tony Stewart’s impressive property consists of 415 wooded acres of land with a 9-acre stocked lake and a hunting preserve filled with turkey, deer, and elk.

-Located in Columbus, IN the property is anchored by a massive log home crafted out of meticulously sourced materials and surrounded by the best nature has to offer.
+Located in Columbus, IN the property is anchored by a massive log home crafted out of meticulously sourced materials and surrounded by vibrant nature.

 Anchored by a 20,000 sq. ft. home